Last reviewed by Robert Prime — March 2026

 Social Media Book Marketing Defined

-At its core, social media book marketing means using platforms like Facebook, Instagram, Twitter, TikTok, and LinkedIn to promote your book.
+At its core, social media book marketing means using platforms like Facebook, Instagram, Twitter to promote your book.
 This includes organic posts, paid ads, influencer collaborations, and community engagement.
 But in the UK, success depends on knowing your platforms, your audience, and the practicalities of marketing here.

 The UK Market Dynamic